walofficial/wal-react-native/modules/crypto/SETUP.md

 ## Prerequisites

 - React Native 0.72 or higher with New Architecture enabled
-- For iOS: CocoaPods installed
+- For iOS: CocoaPods installed, Xcode Command Line Tools
 - For Android: Android Studio and NDK

 ## Step 1: Add the Module to Your App